oracle/node-oracledb/INSTALL.md

 to databases with different versions from the Oracle client library version.

-Python 2.7 is needed for node-gyp.
 Gcc is needed on Linux.
 On OS X, install Xcode.
+Python 2.7 is needed for node-gyp.
+If another version of Python occurs first in your binary path then, when you install node-oracledb, use the `--python` option to indicate the correct version.
+For example `npm install --python=/whereever/python-2.7/bin/python oracledb`.

 ### Which Instructions to Follow